A complete guide to understanding, monitoring and fixing network packet loss

 Unified Communications and Collaboration (UCC) has always been important to the working world.
 But the global adoption of hybrid working and monumental changes in culture and dynamic has highlighted how vital it is that our UCC systems function properly.
 Organizations no longer work from a fixed address, or rely on a wired connection to keep the lines of communication open.

 The worldwide implementation of VoIP and video as major communication solutions is making these changes possible.
-But all new technologies come with challenges and one of the major hurdles that IT teams face is network packet loss.
+But all new technologies that require an internet connection come with challenges - and one of the major hurdles that IT teams face is network packet loss.

-This comprehensive guide will explain everything you need to know about the causes of packet loss in communication networks.
+This comprehensive guide will explain everything you need to know about the causes of packet loss in communication networks and how to check packet loss frequency.

 Download a PDF copy of the Optimizing your Network Guide